 In 1995, OaF became a separate, incorporated, 501(c)(3) non-profit which continues to be affiliated with the University.
 We are honored and privileged to continue in residence at FDU in Madison where we perform our concerts in Lenfell Hall, offer lectures and catered lunches in Hartman Lounge and utilize FDU's office / meeting space and support services.
 FDU students help out part time with OaF operations.

-A member of the FDU Music Department sits on our Board, and FDU students, along with our professional opera singers, perform at the holiday concert.
+A member of the FDU Music Department sits on our Board, and FDU students, along with our professional opera singers, sing at the holiday concert.

 The story of the Mansion-Florham, the centerpiece of the Florham-Madison Campus of Fairleigh Dickinson University, youngest of the three campuses, began over 125 years ago.
 The name given to the estate by its original owners is a combination of both their first names: Florence and Hamilton Twombly.
 The estate’s owners were Heiress Florence Adele Vanderbilt, favored granddaughter of Commodore Cornelius Vanderbilt, renowned as one of the richest tycoons in America and her husband financier Hamilton McKown Twombly, a member of an old New England family.
 The exclusive atmosphere of Millionaires Row and the rural charm of the Morris County countryside appealed to them.
 They married in 1877 and had four children, three daughters and one son.